OhACD/web-automation-project/README.md

 # Web Automation Project

 This project automates login and price retrieval for the "Sauce Labs Backpack" product on the [SauceDemo](https://www.saucedemo.com/) website.
-It provides a FastAPI-based API and a standalone script, built for the General Services Department internship using Playwright for browser automation.
+It provides a FastAPI-based API and a standalone script, using Playwright for browser automation.

 ## Overview